 Other symptoms of anemia include tiredness, pale skin, a fast or irregular heart beat, and dizziness.

 Lung cancer kills more people than colon, breast, and prostate cancers combined.

-Over 221,200 people are diagnosed with lung cancer every year in the U.S., with two-thirds of those affected over the age of 65.
+An estimated 235,000 people will be diagnosed with lung cancer in 2021 in the U.S.;two-thirds of those will be over the age of 65.

 Although the prognosis for lung cancer is often not good, some people with earlier stage cancers can be cured.
 Symptoms of lung cancer include shortness of breath, a persistent or worsening cough, weight loss, frequent lung infections, tiredness, and wheezing.
 Men of African descent, people who smoke, and those who have been exposed to high levels of pollution or radon have a higher risk of developing lung cancer.

 Heart failure is a condition which reflects the weakening of the heart muscles.
 This makes the heart inefficient at pumping blood and oxygen around the body.
 As a result, the heart tries to pump harder to compensate.
 This extra work can damage and enlarge the heart even more.

 Early symptoms of congestive heart failure can be subtle, such as foot and ankle swelling, constant tiredness, or poor appetite.
 Shortness of breath or weight gain indicate a worsening condition, as the body retains fluid, putting further strain on the heart.

 Uncontrolled diabetes, alcohol and drug abuse, high blood pressure, and other heart conditions can injure the heart and lead to heart failure.
 Click here for more information on heart failure.